About the Program

 Beyond the graduate catalog, the Office of Graduate Studies includes extensive, helpful information on deadlines, policies, and procedures on their website.
 A good place to start is their Quick Reference Guide.

 Additionally, all CBE graduate students should have access to the CBE Graduate Student Guide Canvas site.
-If you need access to the site, you have a department-specific question that isn’t answered or is unclear on the site, or you just aren’t sure where to go with your question, please don’t hesitate to visit student service administrator in Alderson Hall 261 for assistance.
+If you need access to the site, you have a department-specific question that isn’t answered or is unclear on the site, or you just aren’t sure where to go with your question, please don’t hesitate to visit department office in Alderson Hall 251 for assistance.